Vyral/base-template/_posts/2018-07-11-how-did-we-list-131-properties-in-just-2-months.md

 Where do we get the phone numbers for all of our leads? **There’s a variety of different lead sources that’ll give you phone numbers,** though there might be a fee attached.
 REDX, for example, is a service you can use that will send you the numbers for expired listings, withdrawn listings, and the FSBOs.
 Forsalebyowner.com and Zillow are also great sources for numbers.

 It’s helpful to try expanding your territory to prospect and find leads.
 It’s not inappropriate to learn about other cities or communities in your area and start working them.
 You can also try revisiting the prospect at a later time—just because someone’s not an active FSBO now doesn’t mean they aren’t interested in selling sometime in the near future.
-Markets change, values change, and situations change.
+Markets change, values change, and situations change.&nbsp;

-If you need any more tips on prospecting, lead generating, building your inventory, or you have any other questions for us, don’t hesitate to give us a call.
+If you need any more tips on prospecting, lead generating, building your inventory, or you have any other questions for us, set up a free strategy call **[here](https://neohiorealestatecareer.com/strategy-call/){: target="_blank"}**.
 We’d love to speak with you.